Interface Overview

 - Current query

-What is the difference between pausing and stopping a task?
-A paused task continues to occupy an active slot, a stopped – one does not.
-You can resume execution after both a stop and a pause.
+What is the difference between pause and stopping a task?
+A paused task continues to occupy an active slot, while a stopped one does not.
+You can resume execution after both stopping and pausing.

 How to configure the number of displayed tasks in the queue?
-Go to the tab ⚙ Settings, then General Settings and in the item Tasks per page specify the desired quantity.
-Click 💾 Save, for the changes to take effect.
+Go to the ⚙ Settings tab, then General Settings and in the Tasks per page item, specify the desired number.
+Click 💾 Save for the changes to take effect.

 Scheduler

-Scheduler allows you to schedule tasks that require periodic execution.
+The Scheduler allows you to schedule the launch of tasks that require periodic execution.

-Log viewing is mainly needed for task debugging, to analyze the progress of the task and see where and when errors occur in the task.
-For example, if the task is not working, and results are not being collected, then you need to view the task logs and see why there are no results.
+Viewing logs is mainly needed for task debugging to analyze the task execution progress and see where and when errors occur in the task.
+For example, if the task is not working and results are not being collected, then you need to view the task logs and see why there are no results.

-To view the task logs, you must enable the option Keep log. before adding the task.
-If you add a task without enabling this option, log viewing will not be possible.
+To view task logs, you must enable the Enable log option before adding the task.
+If you add a task without enabling this option, viewing logs will be impossible.

 Proxy Checker

-Proxy checkers are managed in the Proxy Checker, tab, where you can add, delete, as well as enable and disable proxy checkers.
-This tab also displays statistics on the operation of each proxy checker, a graph of live proxies, and statistics on source processing.
+Proxy checkers are managed in the Proxy Checker tab, where you can add, delete, as well as enable and disable proxy checkers.
+This tab also displays statistics for each proxy checker, a graph of alive proxies, and statistics on source processing.

 Tools